 Art Criticism and writing

 This course introduces students to the history and practice of art criticism and provides them with relevant tools and experiences to craft their own body of art criticism and conduct artist interviews.
-Students participate in site visits to San Antonio and Austin.
-At the end of the semester, students post their exhibition reviews and artist interviews to our class website as well as a list of resources relevant to art criticism.
+Students participate in site visits to local galleries and museums.
+At the end of the semester, students post their exhibition reviews and artist interviews to our class website.

 history of photography

-This introduction to the history of photography from its earliest manifestations until the present digital age offers a thematic overview of photography’s contested identity as a medium.
-The course begins with a consideration of photography’s uniquely intimate and frequently debated relationship to the real, including ethical questions around its assumed truthfulness and universal nature.
-Next, we examine how photography’s realism both troubles and identifies as art.
-The course concludes by turning to photography’s expanded field, including its inherent multiplicity and objecthood.
-Through this thematic organization, students will be introduced to a broad range of issues and approaches for thinking critically about the medium, including the traditional history and practice of photography as well as more recent theories and debates.
+This course surveys the history of photography from its earliest manifestations until the present.
+The course begins with a consideration of photography’s uniquely intimate and frequently debated relationship to the real.
+Next, we investigate the medium’s documentary potential, including ethical questions around its assumed truthfulness and universal nature.
+We then move to examine how photography both troubles and identifies as art as well as how it functions not only as objects to be collected but also to collect objects in the world.
+The course concludes by turning to photography’s expanded field and inherent multiplicity.
+Through this thematic organization, students are introduced to a broad range of issues and approaches for thinking critically about the medium, including the traditional history and practice of photography as well as more recent theories and debates about photography’s contested identity as a medium.

 U.S. LATINX ART HISTORIES